School of Business

 Minimum School of Business Requirements for All School of Business Students

-- Students must always maintain a minimum 2.000 term grade point average.
+- Term GPA Policy: Students must always maintain a minimum 2.000 term grade point average.

-- Students must always maintain a minimum 2.000 cumulative Business grade point average which includes all School of Business courses numbered at the 3000 level or higher plus ACCT 2001 Principles of Financial Accounting and ACCT 2101 Principles of Managerial Accounting/BADM 2101 Principles of Managerial Accounting.
+- Business Cumulative GPA policy: Students must always maintain a minimum 2.000 cumulative Business grade point average of all 3000-level or higher School of Business courses plus ACCT 2001 Principles of Financial Accounting and ACCT 2101 Principles of Managerial Accounting/BADM 2101 Principles of Managerial Accounting.

-Current University of Connecticut Students Conditionally Accepted – Additional Standards
+Current Conditionally Admitted University of Connecticut Students – Additional Standards

-In addition to the Minimum School of Business Requirements, all current University of Connecticut students conditionally accepted to the School of Business on the basis of successful completion of courses for which they have indicated they were registered at the time of application must pass for a grade all of those courses by the end of that term.
-At the end of that term, conditionally admitted students must also earn a semester, cumulative, and business grade point average of at least a 3.000, or be subject to having their acceptance rescinded.
+Admission of current University of Connecticut students to the School of Business is conditional on successful completion of courses for which they were registered during the term of application.
+Students must enroll for a letter grade and successfully complete all of these courses by the end of that term.
+At the end of the term in which they apply, to be eligible for admission, conditionally admitted students must earn a cumulative grade point average of at least 3.000.
+Students who earn a term or business cumulative grade point average of less than 3.000 are subject to having their admission rescinded.

 Exemption and Substitution